abhishekvp/advancedCalc/README.md

-advancedCalc
+CalC
 ============

-Advanced Calc is an Open Web Application.
+CalC is a simple and easy to use Calculator Open Web Application.

 The Calculator has Basic functions as well as the Scientific functions.